tracyone/love.vim/README.md

 **note**:colorscheme setting is also support.

-# TODO & issue
+# TODO

-1. Document
-2. Colorscheme bug
+1.What else can be loved except option？That is a question.

 # Special Thanks